 Emerging technology dynamically changes the way we consume and build markets.

-As such, my research focuses on the impact of emerging technology as it is developed and adopted.
-Leveraging theories from sociology and philosophy, my research offers insights into the role of technology in value cocreation, identity development, and market system dynamics.
+As such, my research focuses on the impact of diverse digital and social media as it is developed and adopted.
+Leveraging theories from sociology and philosophy, my research offers insights into technology's role in value creation, identity development, and market system dynamics.
 Using multiple methods, I investigate phenomena that are timely, theoretically-important, and industry-relevant.
+I am fortunate that my work has been honored with academic awards and covered industry media coverage.

 Project | 01